TOFTus/docs/desktop/install/windows-install.md

 ## System requirements

-You must meet the following requirements to successfully install Docker Desktop on Windows:
+You must meet the following requirements to successfully install Docker on Windows:

 <ul class="nav nav-tabs">
 <li class="active"><a data-toggle="tab" data-target="#win-wsl2">WSL 2 backend</a></li>